decent-bet/platform-wallet/README.md

-# DBET Web/Desktop Wallet - v2.0.0 - Vechain / Ethereum Version
+# DBET Web/Desktop Wallet - Vechain / Ethereum Version

+### Latest Version 2.0.1

 Desktop wallet to interact with the Decent.bet token contract on the Vechain / Ethereum mainnet.